Course Content and Outcome Guide for ENGR 213

 - Lecture/Lab Hours:

 - Lab Hours:

 - Special Fee:

-Course DescriptionRelationships between stress and strain in deformable solids are studied.
+Course DescriptionRelationships between stress and strain in deformable solids is studied.
 Analysis is applied to axially-loaded members, circular shafts, beams and columns.
 Combined stresses, statically indeterminate systems and properties of structural materials are included.
-Prerequisite: ENGR 211.
+Prerequisites: ENGR 211.
 Audit available.